 Enrichment and Extra Curricular Activities

 The Geography department cater for activity days to Burgh Beech reservoir in Kent for our geography ambassadors.
 Students have the opportunity to take part in a series of team-building and problem-solving activities designed to progressively develop their skills in working with others and to explore their own abilities while engaging in water saving ideas!

 In GCSE we work alongside the Edexcel B Spec and take them on fieldtrips to one of the following locations - East London, Box Hill, Dorking or the Dorset coastline.

-KS5 really allows for kinaesthetic learning as students go on 2 national trips and 1 international trip, often Iceland being the attractive destination to study plate tectonics.
+KS5 really allows for kinaesthetic learning as students go on two national trips and one international trip, often Iceland being the attractive destination to study plate tectonics.